SGDInstitute/apollo/content/collections/pages/mblgtacc/lodging-and-transportation.md

                 content:
                   -
                     type: text
-                    text: 'An accessible bus will run a circuit between the conference center and the hotels all weekend. ' -
+                    text: 'One accessible bus will run a circuit between the conference center and the hotels all weekend.
+Please allow those experiencing mobility issues to use this bus first.'
+          -
             type: list_item
             content: